 Undergraduate: Major, Minor

-Coursework in the Philosophy program is designed to offer students the ability to explore the discipline on their terms, while at the same time learning skills and concepts that will become invaluable.
+Coursework in the Philosophy program is designed to offer you the ability to explore the discipline on your terms, while at the same time learning skills and concepts that will become invaluable.
 Courses involve lecture, reading, lively discussion as well as active research to test philosophical ideas in the real world.
-Students will take courses in applying philosophical concepts to modern topics of race, gender and the environment.
+You will take courses in applying philosophical concepts to modern topics of race, gender and the environment.
 For the philosophy minor or dual major, you can elect to take courses that combine philosophical study with your chosen field (medicine, law, religion), or take a minor concentration in Justice or Ethics.
 For majors, the Ignatian scholar track prepares you for advanced study of philosophy.

-Many Philosophy graduates have gone on to have successful careers in medicine at Buffalo General Hospital.
+Many philosophy graduates have gone on to have successful careers in medicine at Buffalo General Hospital.
 Graduates have worked for organizations including Catholic Charities and the Diocese of Buffalo, or even multinational corporations such as IBM.
 Students can also join the Philosophy Club and the Philosophy Honors Society, Phi Sigma Tau.

 Full-time faculty that hold a PhD or other terminal degree.